Get ‘Em…Keep ‘Em… ENGAGE ‘Em…

 We place a lot of emphasis on the best candidates’ experience and skills, but also spend time focusing on how well they would fit within our culture.
 We inquire about how their strengths match a particular department, how they may complement existing personnel, and how we might facilitate their education and training to overcome any professional weak spots.
 The answers to these questions can speak volumes about how well-engaged they might be once hired.

-Further, assisting potential candidates to be successful in their job creates a positive reputation for us in the community, which helps us attract a better caliber of candidates.
+Further, assisting potential candidates to be successful in their job creates a positive reputation for us in the community.
+This helps us attract a better caliber of candidates.
 We also get quite a few referrals from employees and other associates of Regions.
 When our workforce is successful, and satisfied, and believes in the company, we have lower employee turnover.
 Low turnover and high referrals form a positive cycle and strengthen employee engagement even more.

 We mainly focus our hiring efforts on people who are seeking a career, rather than just a job.
 Career-minded employees seek to improve, and we all benefit from that attitude, so we offer our people many different kinds of educational opportunities and chances to grow within Regions, moving from position to position or department to department.
 And it’s not just on-the-job training, but broader educational opportunities as well.
 We want employees who want to grow, and who have a solid plan for their own working future, even before they arrive at Regions.